-Despite years of research and trial and error, many people still have no idea what an inadequate intake level of vitamins and/or minerals are ,which could place us at an increased risk for chronic illness,but how much is too much?
+Despite years of research and trial and error, many people still have no idea what an inadequate intake level of vitamins and minerals are ,which could place us at an increased risk for chronic illness, but can we take too much?

 “Down To Earth Facts”